alexagr/events-manager-limmud/readme.txt

      * update event IDs in lines like this: if (($EM_Event->event_id != 16) && ($EM_Event->event_id != 17) && ($EM_Event->event_id != 18)) {
      * update business logic as needed.

+4. generate new secret codes and place them into: public_html/site/wp-content/plugins/events-manager-secrets/secrets.txt codes that start with 1 are for volunteers codes that start with 2 are for presentors

+   generate a new secret code for organizing committee and place in into
+     public_html/site/wp-content/plugins/events-manager-secrets/admin.txt